-Redeeming Alaska miles for flights on LATAM costs 25,000 miles in economy class during off-peak times and 30,000 miles during peak times or 45,000 miles to fly in business class.
+Redeeming Alaska miles for flights on LATAM costs 25,000 miles in economy class during off-peak times, 30,000 miles during peak times and 45,000 miles to fly in business class.

 Great prices for Cathay Pacific in all classes

 However, be careful!
 Alaska’s access to Cathay Pacific inventory is more limited than Cathay’s other partners such as British Airways and American Airlines.
-If you do plan to book Cathay flights with your Alaska miles, we recommend calling Alaska right away to verify award space seen elsewhere.
+If you do plan to book Cathay flights with your Alaska miles, we recommend calling Alaska right away to verify award space.

 Cathay Pacific can be used to book to various regions, and award pricing is dependent on the region.
-Flights from the Continental U.S. to Asia on Cathay cost 30,000 in Economy, 35,000 in Premium Economy, 50,000 in Business, and 70,000 in First Class.
+Flights from the Continental U.S. and Alaska to Asia on Cathay Pacific cost 30,000 in economy, 35,000 in Premium Economy, 50,000 in business, and 70,000 in first class.

 Qantas between the U.S. and Australia

-Qantas awards are solid value — if you can find them.
-Award prices between the Continental U.S. and Australia on Qantas start at just 42,500 miles in economy, 47,500 in Premium Economy, 55,000 in business and 70,000 in first class.
+Qantas awards are a solid value — if you can find them.
+Award prices between the Continental U.S. and Australia on Qantas are 42,500 miles in economy, 47,500 in Premium Economy, 55,000 in business and 70,000 in first class.

-Short haul flights on Alaska airlines starting at 5,000 miles each way
+Short-haul flights on Alaska airlines start at 5,000 miles each way

-Using Alaska miles on Alaska’s own flights can deliver amazing value.
-Flights start as low as 5,000 miles and this includes flights to and within Alaska (which can otherwise be very expensive).
+Using Alaska miles on Alaska’s own flights can also deliver amazing value.
+Flights start as low as 5,000 miles and this includes flights to and within Alaska, which can be very expensive.

-If you want to experience the bling of an Emirates First Class suite, the best deal with Alaska miles is to book a ticket to India.
+If you want to experience the luxury of an Emirates first class suite, the best deal with Alaska miles is to book a ticket to India.

-For 150,000 miles you can fly one way and get a free stopover in Dubai for as long as you’d like.
+For 150,000 miles, you can fly one way from Seattle and get a free stopover in Dubai for as long as you’d like.
 That’s the same price you’d pay if you just flew straight Dubai without continuing on to India.
 And you get to experience the suite on both legs of your trip.